Developer Guide

 In this category of commands, the class

-is doing most of the legwork here.
+PersonAdapter is doing most of the legwork here.

-serves as a wrapper for the Model class Person
+PersonAdapter serves as a wrapper for the Model class Person.

-object and replacing it with an edited copy as and when necessary.
+The key differences are that Person is immutable and does not support edits, while the PersonAdapter effectively supports edits by wrapping a single Person object and replacing it with an edited copy as and when necessary.

-Such an implementation supports the user viewing and controlling a single client like with the ViewCommand
+Such an implementation supports the user viewing and controlling a single client like with the ViewCommand.

 4.2.3 UI-browsing commands